epw/consensus/consensus.md

 \Begin{Narrator}

-Mages are aware of Anchors and Inspirations, even if they should not be imagined to think in terms of such a regimented system.
+Mages are aware of Anchors, even if they should not be imagined to think in terms of such a regimented system.
 Any game with Mages who understand each other and how they work will recognize that having some tethers to mundane reality is powerfully grounding and allows certain kinds of magic to be recovered, but is a constant toll on the Mage's time and energy.
-Similarly, the phenomenon of Inspirations, in which Mages and other important magical heighten an individual Mage's sense of self and ability to practice, would be well-documented.

 Don't be afraid to mention these within the fiction, for example, acknowledging that a Mage need to go visit their sister because she is an Anchor, not "just" family.
 At the same time, don't be limited to game rules or terminology.
-Perhaps the Mage refers to Anchors and Sails instead of Anchors and Inspirations, or just talks about tethers above and tethers below.
+Perhaps the Mage talks about "tethers" rather than "Anchors", or references their "unreality quotient."

 \End{Narrator}